 — Google SearchLiaison (@searchliaison) March 12, 2018

-With that in mind, we’ve provided some updated best practices to help your brand create and optimize webpages for each of your locations.
+With that in mind, we’ve provided some updated local SEO best practices to help your brand create and optimize webpages for each of your locations.
 In this post, we’ll cover:

 - External SEO factors impacting your location pages

-Note: we’re focusing on local SEO-specific tips, but overall SEO best practices like mobile friendliness, site speed, etc. still apply to location pages.
+Note: we’re focusing on local SEO tips, but overall SEO best practices like mobile friendliness, site speed, etc. still apply to location pages.

-Best practices for location page content – optimizing for users
+Local SEO best practices for location pages – optimizing content for consumers

-To fully optimize your location pages, it’s important to populate them with in-depth content that is unique, relevant to potential customers and easy to navigate.
+To fully optimize your location pages, it’s important to populate them with in-depth content that’s unique, relevant to potential customers and easy to navigate.
 Keep reading for a few tips to help you build out that content.

 Make sure consumers can find you by providing the location’s NAP data: